Woman in neutral travel outfit with bag showing comfortable intentional packing and travel style

 Shoes, jackets, and heavier layers take up the most space.
 Wearing them during travel instantly frees up room and reduces suitcase weight.

-Comfortable travel footwear, a light outer layer, and breathable fabrics make the journey easier while saving space.
+Comfortable footwear for work & travel makes the journey easier while saving suitcase space.

 Limit Shoes (Yes, Really)